The Short Answer: Use 1200 × 630

 content="summary_large_image"

 I also keep the image URL boring.
-No signed URLs.
-No session-dependent routes.
-No image endpoint that needs the browser to run JavaScript first.
+No signed URLs, no session-dependent routes, and no image endpoint that needs the browser to run JavaScript first.
 If curl can fetch the bytes, the crawler probably can too.

 Debugging Checklist